 - Charles V the Wise (reigned 1364-1380) was Jean's son.
 Through a combination of pluck, bribery, and dirty fighting (often performed by the Constable Bertrand du Guesclin, who once conquered a castle by dressing his soldiers like the opponent), he managed to recover much of the territory the English had seized from the French crown.
 He died in 1380, leaving the throne to his 12-year-old son.

 - Charles VII (reigned 1422/1429-1461) Called "The Victorious" by his supporters, as the English were finally driven out during his reign, and Le bien-servi (the Well-Served) by his detractors, to indicate that most of the work was done for him.
-He was officially Charles VI's son, but his own mother, the beautiful Isabeau of Bavaria, claimed that he'd been fathered by Charles' brother, Louis d'Orléans.
+He was officially Charles VI's son, but there were rumors that he'd been fathered by Charles' brother, Louis d'Orléans.
 He's best known for his alliance with Joan of Arc.
 He had a phobia of bridges after watching Jean the Fearless murdered on a bridge.
 His later years were marred by a feud with his eldest son and the growth of a tumor on his jaw that prevented him from eating.
 He starved to death in 1461.

 - Louis XI (reigned 1461-1483), called 'l'universelle araignée', the universal spider, because he had everyone caught in his webs.
 He was the eldest son of Charles VII but despised his father and after a failed rebellion, was banished from court.
 His distant cousin Charles the Bold, duc de Bourgogne, was his main opponent during the main part of his reign (and was initially far more powerful than him), but a combination of treachery and bribery - he never fought a battle against Charles - made him win, the Duke being finally killed after a defeat against the Swiss army.note He engineered his cousin Henry VI's return to the English throne, and ended the Hundred Years War once and for all by bribing and charming the English into leaving the country.
 Not altogether an attractive character — he called his daughter Anne de Beaujeu "the least stupid woman alive" — he united a wartorn country, dealt cleverly with anyone who got in his way, and left France stronger and healthier than he found it.